 My main research interest is the development and improvement of analysis methods that connect computational (cognitive) models to neuroimaging data.
 Better methods will enable a more fine-grained analysis of the astounding amount of neuroimaging data that is collected worldwide.
 Ultimately, this should lead to a better understanding of the human mind.
 As a first step, we have used a symbolic process model for a model-based fMRI analysis, showing that it outperforms traditional and parametric fMRI analysis methods.
+Subsequently, we applied this method to five previously published datasets, and used these analyses to locate working memory updates and declarative retrievals within the fronto-parietal network.

 Until 2011, I was a PhD student in the department of Artificial Intelligence of the University of Groningen.
 Together with my advisors, Niels Taatgen and Hedderik van Rijn, I investigated a cognitive bottleneck in human multitasking: processing intermediate representations.
 In addition, we developed a technique to map components of symbolic process models directly on the brain using model-based fMRI analysis.